 ~ information from First Presbyterian Church records.

-In Memory of Isaac and Mary Cody
+In Memory of Isaac and Mary Cody by their children.

 So reads the inscription on First Presbyterian’s stained glass window Christ Knocking.
 Who were Isaac and Mary Cody, and why did their children choose, more than forty years after their deaths, to memorialize them through the gift of a stained glass window to a church hundreds of miles from any place the two might have called home?